paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-027-ocean-dumping.md

 “(1) In addition to any action which may be brought under subsection (a) of this section, a person who knowingly violates this subchapter, regulations promulgated under this subchapter, or a permit issued under this subchapter shall be fined not more than $50,000, or imprisoned for not more than one year, or both.

-“(2) In addition to any action which may be brought under subsection (a) of this section, any person—
+“(2) In addition to any action which may be brought under subsection (a), any person—

 “(A) who knowingly violates any provision of this subchapter by engaging in activity involving the dumping into ocean waters of medical waste shall upon conviction be fined not more than $250,000, or imprisoned for not more than 5 years, or both; and